goodmike31/pl-asr-speech-data-survey/README.md

 * (alternatively) Leave a comment in the Google Sheet.

 ## 2. To propose adding or modifying catalog attributes:
-* Open an [issue](https://github.com/goodmike31/pl-asr-speech-data-survey/issues), describe your proposal (attribute name, meaning and motivation) and label it as "enhancement".
+* Open an [issue](https://github.com/goodmike31/pl-asr-speech-data-survey/issues), describe your proposal (attribute name, meaning, and motivation), and label it as "enhancement".
 * (alternatively) Leave a comment in the Google Sheet and describe your proposal.